yashraja01/38-0-0-Football-Draft-Game-AI-Agent/README.md

 All seven site formations (4-3-3, 4-4-2, 4-2-4, 3-4-3, 3-5-2, 5-3-2, 5-4-1) are supported:
 `--formation 3-5-2`, while running!

-There are till quite a few bugs/quality of life upgrades I shall be uploading whenever I get some spare time from my DSA struggles :')
+There are still quite a few bugs/quality of life upgrades I shall be uploading whenever I get some spare time from my DSA struggles :')
 Feel free to contact me if you have any ideas!